ConorProject/Omoide-Art/README.md

     ```sh
     npm install -g vercel
     ```
 4. Create a local environment file named `.env.local`.
-This file will store your secret API key and must **not** be committed to GitHub.
+This file will store your secret API keys and must **not** be committed to GitHub.
     ```
-    GOOGLE_API_KEY='Your-Secret-API-Key-Goes-Here'
+    GEMINI_API_KEY='Your-Gemini-API-Key-Goes-Here'
+    WAVESPEED_API_KEY='Your-Wavespeed-API-Key-Goes-Here'
+    WEBHOOK_SECRET='webhook-secret-key'
     ```
 5. Run the local development server:
     ```sh